-All systems, fixtures, appliances, and flow, though, are both thoroughly modern and deliberate, including the glides on the oven racks, Sputnik lighting fixtures, shelves made of glass so you can see what’s in the kitchen cabinets, and a garage that’s already been wired to have an electric vehicle charger.
+All systems, fixtures, appliances, and flow, though, are both thoroughly modern and deliberate, including the glides on the oven racks, Sputnik lighting fixtures, shelves made of glass so you can see what’s in the kitchen cabinets, and a garage.
 The home has also been designed for aging in place, from the walk-in master shower (with a heated floor) to structure and systems ready for adding an elevator.

 At the same time, Webb enjoys the challenge of making the most from every inch of materials.
 Slats left over from the master bedroom’s wooden ceiling were transformed into a gliding door.
 The texture of old fence posts has been preserved as the corner posts of the spacious kitchen island.

 “Everyone throws this stuff away,” Webb says, but for him, these castoffs and leftovers are the raw materials for the attractive, seamless innovations he uses to solve the puzzle of a home’s design.